Coding For Pilonidal Cysts

 For example, “Pilonidal dimple” can be found by looking up Dimple, pilonidal or postanal – see Cyst, pilonidal, without abscess.

-Before we can be sure we are done coding for the above two coding examples, we need to first review all the notes provided at each of the codes to ensure our ICD-10-CM codes are accurate and complete.
+Before we can be sure we are done coding for the above two coding examples, we must first review all the notes provided at each of the codes to ensure our ICD-10-CM codes are accurate and complete.

 We have verified the codes in the Tabular, so what else needs to be done?

-There are coding guidelines at both of these codes, which are identical.
+There are coding guidelines for both of these codes, which are identical.

-For example, there is an Excludes2 note at each of the above codes that indicates if the patient has either of the following conditions, they too should be reported:
+There is an Excludes2 note at each of the above codes that indicate if the patient has either of the following conditions, they too should be reported:

 - congenital sacral dimple (Q82.6)